 - Crouching Moron, Hidden Badass: General Fidanken is so childish and ridiculous that it makes everyone wonder just how someone like him can be a General.
 Then, enter season 2...

-- Cut Short: Sadly, because of internal dissent and problem with the equipment, the series was ended prematurely on episode 2x02, much to the fans' dismay.
+- Cut Short: Because of internal dissent and problem with the equipment, the series was ended prematurely on episode 2x02.

 - Hollywood Hacking: Alt and Control's hacking exploits are actually pretty sane (things like blocking sites and disconnecting people from Skype), except for the one time where they infiltrate CCTV cameras.
 Through the Internet.